 Immediately after birth, your baby will spend about an hour or so awake before entering a deep slumber - they’re just as exhausted as you after being brought into the world!
 You will find it hard to keep them awake during feeds.
 No worries, the hospital staff is very helpful during this time to maintain a very consistent eat sleep cycle.

 Over the next 24 hours, your baby will start to become more alert and awake.
-They’ll settle into the typical awake-eat-sleep pattern of newborns.
+They’ll settle into the typical awake-eat-fall asleep pattern of newborns.
 This pattern will be pretty consistent throughout her first month, and even into her second.

-As a newborn, babies should be spending 75% of their time asleep!
+As newborns, most babies sleep roughly 75% of their time!
 As they get older, the number of hours they spend asleep each day will slowly decrease, which you can see in our baby sleep chart below.
-Learn more about newborn sleep in our article Simplifying Baby Sleep: Birth to 3 Months.
+Learn more about newborn and very young babies sleep in our article Simplifying Baby Sleep: Birth to 3 Months.

 How Much do Newborns Sleep?